TheItsProjects/ItsPrompt/README.md

 If you want to contribute, check out the projects repository: [ItsPrompt](https://github.com/TheItsProjects/ItsPrompt)!

-If you got any other questions, or want to give an idea on how to improve **ItsPrompt**, head over to [Discussions](https://github.com/TheItsProjects/ItsPrompt/discussions) or join our discord: [TheItsProjects](https://discord.gg/rP9Qke2jDs)!
+If you got any other questions, or want to give an idea on how to improve **ItsPrompt**, join our discord: [TheItsProjects](https://discord.gg/rP9Qke2jDs)!

 ---